vtex-apps/io-documentation/docs/en/Recipes/templates/best-practices-for-rendering-images.md

 ---
-title: Best practices for rendering images in your store's theme
+title: Best practices for rendering images
 description: "Learn now all best practices for rendering images in your store's theme and improve the way in which images are cropped, rendered and displayed to end users"
 date: "2020-04-29"
 tags: ["best-practices", "guidelines", "images", "rendering", "display"]